What is the difference between COMMAND.COM and cmd.exe?

 What are some advantages of using CMD instead of COMMAND?

-Apart from what was listed in the opening paragraph, one of the most noticeable things a user is going to notice when using CMD to access MS-DOS is the ability to use long file names.
-When a user is using COMMAND they will need to use the short 8.3 name.
-For example, if a user wanted to access "My Documents" in COMMAND they would need to type cd mydocu~1.
-However, a user who wanted access the same directory through CMD could type cd "my documents".
+Apart from what is listed above, an advantage of using CMD to utilize command-line commands is the ability to use long file names.
+When a user accesses COMMAND.COM, the short 8.3 name format must be used.
+For example, if you wanted to access "My Documents" in COMMAND.COM, type cd mydocu~1.
+However, to enter the same directory through CMD, type cd "my documents" or cd my documents.